E-boi/custom-rpc/README.md

 # Custom RPC

 Gives you the abilty to have a custom presence that will start when you launch discord.
-Doesn't show for web users but why would you use discord on the web anyways.
+Works with [show-all-activty](https://github.com/Juby210/show-all-activities)

 Preview: